startupbuilders777/Algorithms-Data-Structures-and-Design/README.md

     b) right to left
     c) 2 pointer on either side and you close into the middle
     d) 2 pointers, one that traverses even indexes, and the other that traverses odd indexes
+    e) Linked list pointers, second moves twice as fast as the first.
+When second gets to end, first is at halfway node.
-    e) Be creative in how you see the DIRECTIONALITY of the solution for a given problem.
+    f) Be creative in how you see the DIRECTIONALITY of the solution for a given problem.

 1.6) Coin Change Bottom Up DP:
         You are given coins of different denominations and a total amount of money amount.